Acacia pycnantha: Uses

-Symbolic and cultural references
+In culture

-Although wattles, and in particular the golden wattle, have been the informal floral emblem of Australia for many years (for instance, it represented Australia on the Coronation gown of Queen Elizabeth II in 1953), it was not until Australia's bicentenary in 1988 that the golden wattle was formally adopted as the floral emblem of Australia.
-This was proclaimed by Governor-General Sir Ninian Stephen in the Government gazette published on 1 September.
-The day was marked by a ceremony at the Australian National Botanic Gardens which included the planting of a golden wattle by Hazel Hawke, the Prime Minister's wife.
+Wattles, and in particular the golden wattle, have been an informal floral emblem of Australia for many years (for instance, it represented Australia on the Coronation gown of Queen Elizabeth II in 1953).
+While some advocates forcefully argued for the adoption of the waratah, during Australia's bicentenary in 1988 the golden wattle was formally adopted as the floral emblem of Australia.
+This was proclaimed by governor-general Sir Ninian Stephen (on the advice of the Hawke government) in the Commonwealth gazette published on 1 September.
+The day was marked by a ceremony at the Australian National Botanic Gardens, which included the planting of a golden wattle by Hazel Hawke, the prime minister's wife.
 In 1992, 1 September was formally declared "National Wattle Day".

 The Australian Coat of Arms includes a wreath of wattle; this does not, however, accurately represent a golden wattle.
 Similarly, the green and gold colours used by Australian international sporting teams were inspired by the colours of wattles in general, rather than the golden wattle specifically.

 The species was depicted on a stamp captioned "wattle" as part of a 1959–60 Australian stamp set featuring Australian native flowers.
 In 1970, a 5c stamp labelled "Golden Wattle" was issued to complement an earlier set depicting the floral emblems of Australia.
 To mark Australia Day in 1990, a 41c stamp labelled "Acacia pycnantha" was issued.
 Another stamp labelled "Golden Wattle", with a value of 70c, was issued in 2014.

 Clare Waight Keller included golden wattles to represent Australia in Meghan Markle's wedding veil, which included the distinctive flora of each Commonwealth country.

-The 1970 Monty Python's Flying Circus Bruces sketch includes a reference, by one of the stereotyped Australian characters, to "the wattle" as being "the emblem of our land", with suggested methods of display including "stick[ing] it in a bottle or hold[ing] it in your hand" - despite the wattle prop itself being a large, forked branch with sparse patches of leaves and generic yellow flowers.
+The 1970 Monty Python's Flying Circus Bruces sketch includes a reference, by one of the stereotyped Australian characters, to "the wattle" as being "the emblem of our land", with suggested methods of display, including "stick[ing] it in a bottle or hold[ing] it in your hand" — despite the wattle prop itself being a large, forked branch with sparse patches of leaves and generic yellow flowers.